bnknkl/idlekiller/README.md

 # killyouridles
 Press space randomly.
-That's it.
-Don't expect much.
+Use at your own risk.

 ## How 2 install